 To sign up for a stage, choose a stage you would like to join and click the "Register to Join the Journey" button on the main page.
 Stage Type is coordinated by color to indicate what type of leg it is: As shown below

 - Cyclist stages are indicated in Blue

 - Rucker & Walker stages are indicated in Green

 Once you have figured out which stage you'd like to do follow the walk through below:

-1. Click on the Red "Select your Stage” button (on the main page)
+1. Click on the Red "Register to Join the Journey" button (on the main page)

 2. This takes you to the Stage Listing page

 3. Click the "join this stage" or "join me" button